5 Ways to Improve Your Spa Filtration

 Drain Your Spa on Schedule

-I usually recommend that people drain their spa on schedule, every 3-6 months.
-Here too, the range depends on how often you use the spa, how large the spa is compared to usage, and how well the overall water quality and water balance has been.
-Over time, total dissolved solids can build up which interferes with water balance.
-Draining the spa also gives you a chance to use a biofilm remover, like Jet Clean to clean the pipes and hoses of bacteria and polish up the spa with a cleaner like Citrabright.
+Draining your spa every 3-6 months is another important maintenance task.
+The frequency depends on how often you use the spa, the size of the spa, and the overall water quality.
+Over time, total dissolved solids can build up, affecting water balance.
+Draining the spa also allows you to use a biofilm remover, like Jet Clean, to clean the pipes and hoses of bacteria, and a cleaner like Citrabright to polish up the spa.

 Use Enzymes or Clarifiers

-Some spas and hot tubs have woefully undersized cartridge filters.
-If you can't upsize the filter, you can use these tactics above to improve your filtration, or to compensate for poor filtration, without resorting to heavy doses of sanitizer.
+Pro Tip: Some spas and hot tubs have undersized cartridge filters.
+If you can't upgrade to a larger filter, using the tips above can help improve filtration and compensate for any inadequacies without resorting to heavy doses of sanitizer.